NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Sex Test

-From this data, we can presume that the Leesa would perform slightly better than the Loom & Leaf during sex.
+From our data, we can presume that the Leesa would perform slightly better than the Loom & Leaf during sex.
 Leesa has slightly more bounce and significantly better edge support.
 Noise, sinkage, and cooling were very comparable between these two mattresses.

 While the Leesa is the better mattress for sex, much of the resulting score difference is due to edge support performance.
 If you don’t often utilize the edge of the mattress for amorous activities then the difference between the mattresses is negligible.